AaronFeldman/documentation/developer/invoice-templates.md

 #3 extensions/ki_invoice/print.php(204):  tinyDoc->saveXml()
 #4 {main} thrown in extensions/ki_invoice/TinyButStrong/tinyDoc.class.php on  line 997
 ```
 the variable name has a style applied.
-Select the (or all) variable name(s) and reset them to the default format.
+Select the (or all of the) variable name(s) and reset them to the default format.
 Then you can format the whole variable name as you want it.

 ## HTML templates

 Using HTML templates is possible since version 0.9.3.

-If you want to create a new HTML template, you have to crete a new subdirectory in ```extensions/ki_invoice/invoices/``` with
+If you want to create a new HTML template, you have to first create a new subdirectory in ```extensions/ki_invoice/invoices/``` with
 an ```index.html``` or ```index.phtml``` file inside.

-For example, creating the HTML template called "ACME" you would create: ```extensions/ki_invoice/invoices/ACME/index.html```.
+For example, in order to create a HTML template called "ACME" you could use the following directory structure: ```extensions/ki_invoice/invoices/ACME/index.html```.
-The easiest way is to duplicate the directory "my_company" and rename the copy.
+The easiest way to do this without mistake, is to duplicate the directory, "my_company", and then rename the copy.